dfirence/research-chrome/chrome-spec/README.md

 ## UI - User Interface
 The UI relies on standard web technologies (i.e., HTML + CSS + JS).
-There are 3 types pages used by Chrome Extensions:
+There are 3 types of pages used by Chrome Extensions:

 * BrowserPage:     These use the `chrome.browserAction` api